The Benefits of Pausing – How To Regain Control

 Pausing and reflecting is not some new age technique to attain liberation.
 What it can do is make subtle improvements in your daily life that compound over time.
 While starting to get familiar with pausing and reflecting in the middle of a big argument is not a good idea, start with the following instead.
 When you’re feeling annoyance/anger dealing with a coworker or driving in traffic, take a deep conscious abdominal breath.
 Feel how your body is reflecting the stress.
 Does your chest feel tight?
 Are your shoulder slouched?
 Is there tension in your mouth and eyes?
 Relax your neck, shoulders and upper back.
 Then try to reflect on your thoughts without an outward reaction.
 Think of this as if you were a dispassionate observer, reserving judgment.
 This will take some practice!
 You might realize how small this inconvenience is and perhaps let go of your frustrations a little bit.

 Another pausing/mindfulness technique that I recently learned about and have tried to do daily is 5-in-3.
 Here we’ll focus on 3 senses: vision, hearing and tactile sensation (touch).
 You don’t need to do this for an hour to reap the benefits, just set aside a few minutes out of your day.
 First visually find 5 different things around you; can be as simple as book, table, piece of paper, phone, pen.
 Then listen to the sounds surrounding you and try to hear 5 distinct sounds.
 It helps to close your eyes as our vision tends to take over which minimizes some of the noises you hear.
-Lastly, feels 5 sensations with your body.
-Examples of this can be the feeling of the ground under your feet, the feel of your clothes, the pressure of the seatbelt over your chest, the feeling of the breeze on your face.
+Lastly, feel 5 sensations with your body.
+Examples of this can be the feeling of the ground under your feet, the feel of your clothes, the pressure of the seatbelt over your chest, the feeling of a breeze on your face.

 These are just a few of the ways we can use mindfulness to our advantage.
 Just like the quadriceps, we can train our mindfulness muscle and, with time, as we encounter bigger challenges, use this strategy to feel more peaceful, calm and at ease even when it seems like the world is against us.
 This is a challenging practice but nothing worthwhile comes easily, right?
 Keep practicing and you will get better.